Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

 This command will:
 - Build the Quasar application for Capacitor
 - Generate the Android project
-- Create a signed AAB file in release mode
+- Create a signed AAB file for Google Play Store distribution
+- Create a signed APK file for local testing

 ### 4. Alternative Build Methods